dlktdr/HeadTracker/README.md

 - [ ] FRsky trainer connection
 - [X] Find solution to PPM output gitter from interrupt timing issues
 - [ ] PPM Input Functionality and Testing
+- [X] Add ability to program from the firmware window